 Another example of personalization is offering recommendations throughout the browsing experience.
 As visitors are browsing your website, collect information on their browser behavior.
 As they look at different products, make recommendations based on their browsing.
 Show you understand what they’re looking for and give them additional options for purchase.

 Outside of adding conversion opportunities on your website, make sure you’re executing on an omnichannel level.
 For e-commerce companies, it’s incredibly important to utilize every channel your online shopper uses to convert.

 Did a known visitor add something to her cart and then abandon it?
-Utilize abandon cart emails to remind them of the product they left behind, like Hydro Flask does:
+Utilize abandon cart emails to remind them of the product they left behind.